Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 * Delete the custom policy definition directory in `policy/custom/definitions/policy`
 * Execute `Azure DevOps Policy pipeline` to deploy the updates.

 > Azure DevOps Pipeline does not remove the custom policy definition from Azure.
 It will only remove the policy definition reference from the custom policy sets that are managed through automation.
-You must manually delete the policy definition using [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) in Azure Portal.
+You must manually delete the policy definition using [Azure Policy Definitions][portalAzurePolicyDefinition] in Azure Portal.

 ---